Skip to main content

 Alkaline hydrolysis, also called water cremation or aquamation, is a process that reduces a body to bone fragments using heated water and an alkali instead of flame.
 The bone is then dried and processed into ash-like remains returned to the family.

-Supporters describe it as a lower-energy alternative to flame cremation with no direct combustion emissions.
-Its legal status varies widely: only some US states authorize it for human remains, so availability depends on where you live.
+Supporters describe it as a lower-energy alternative to flame cremation with no direct combustion emissions and no mercury released from dental fillings.
+Its legal status varies widely: only some US states authorize it for human remains, and a number of states still prohibit or have not yet regulated it, so availability depends on where you live and changes over time.

-The family receives processed bone remains comparable in volume to flame cremation, which can be kept, buried, scattered, or placed in an urn.
+The family receives processed bone remains comparable in volume to flame cremation — typically a slightly larger amount, because the bone is whiter and more complete.
+They can be kept, buried, scattered, or placed in an urn or niche, subject to the same state and local rules that govern any cremated remains.

 See also